asm-js/validator/README.md

-# capsule.js
+# machine.js

-A new project at Mozilla Research.

-Capsules are extraordinarily optimizable JS components.
+A Mozilla Research project to specify and develop the extremely optimizable subset of JS targeted by compilers like Emscripten, Mandreel, and LLJS.